 Salmon is easily the most accessible and familiar of the five top fish for omega-3s.
-Every supermarket carries salmon, and nearly every seafood cook has at least one favorite salmon recipe to go to.
+Nearly every supermarket carries salmon and nearly every seafood cook has at least one favorite salmon recipe to go to.
 Salmon is so versatile it can be eaten raw, barbequed, baked, poached, or any way you prefer.

 Farmed salmon, which is the most common form in supermarkets, is iffy.
-You are what you eat, and many farmed salmon are fed land-based feed -- this lowers their omega-3 levels.
-Wild is best, but farmed is still OK.
+You are what you eat, and many farmed salmon are fed land-based feed.
+This lowers their omega-3 levels.
+Wild is best, but farmed is still an alright option.

 02 of 05